iotshaman/typescript-primer/README.md

 ## Compilation

 Typescript is a compiled language, meaning the raw source code cannot be executed; instead, it needs to be "compiled" into something that can be executed.
-When typescript is compiled, it is converted into javascript (or more modern things like ecmascript, which is just javascript by another name wite additional features).
+When typescript is compiled, it is converted into javascript (or more modern things like ECMAscript, which is just javascript by another name with additional features).
 To compile typescript into javascript, you simply need to run the following command in a folder with a "tsconfig.json" file (see below, [Configuring a Typescript Project](#configuring-a-typescript-project)):

 ```sh
 tsc